Stay updated with the latest news of the COVID-19 situation in Vietnam and information for traveling to Vietnam. Read more here.

 Live rock music cafe is another choice for you.

 Where else is it better to spend the wee hours than a downtown bar?
-A place to socialize with the most chic-looking Saigonese, to appreciate the smart choice of music, and to luxuriate in a gratifying cocktail.
+A place to socialize with the most chic-looking Saigonese, appreciate the smart choice of music, and luxuriate in a gratifying cocktail.
 That is the perfect description of all the busy bars in Saigon, most of which reside in District 1 and District 3.

-When it comes to bars and pubs, it’s impossible not to mention Bui Vien Street, widely dubbed as “the Westerners’ Street”, referring to the fact that the street is the hub of foreign backpackers.
+Regarding bars and pubs, it’s impossible not to mention Bui Vien Street, widely dubbed as “the Westerners’ Street”, referring to the fact that the street is the hub of foreign backpackers.
 Fancy bars aside, Bui Vien houses amazing "quan nhau" (Vietnamese-styled pubs) where you get to drink "bia hoi" (Vietnamese draft beer) at incredibly low prices.

 Bui Vien Street in District 1 - where you find the best bars in Saigon